Coventry student wins Puffin Children's Prize at Penguin Design Award

 A student from Coventry School of Art and Design has won first place in a national art competition.

 Graphic Design student Vicky Mills, aged 21 from Solihull, has won the Puffin Children’s Prize at the Penguin Design Award 2013.
-The illustrious competition challenges art and design students from across the UK to come up with new book cover artwork for classic adult and children’s titles.
+The illustrious competition challenges art and design undergraduate students from across the UK to come up with new book cover artwork for classic adult and children’s titles.

 The brief for this year’s contest was to design a cover for Kenneth Grahame’s classic The Wind in the Willows and Vicky emerged victorious at the award ceremony in London on Wednesday 19 June 2013, wowing the judges with her quirky, humorous concept.

 In addition to her cash prize of £1,000, Vicky will be invited to spend four weeks at Penguin Children’s design studio on placement, working closely with the company’s Art Director Anna Billson on live briefs.

 Vicky, who has just completed her third year of study, was one of four students from Coventry School of Art and Design to have made it onto the final shortlist of 20 from almost 1,400 entrants across both the children’s and adult prize categories.